 The concept: why this tour is unique

-Phnom Penh has an architectural heritage that is exceptionally rich in Southeast Asia.
+Phnom Penh boasts a rare architectural heritage in Southeast Asia.
 Khmer pagodas adorned with nagas and three-tiered roofs, covered markets with Art Deco domes, villas with shaded galleries, buildings from the New Khmer movement of the 1960s designed by architects trained in Paris like Vann Molyvann — the diversity of styles reflects the significant periods that shaped the city.
-The Heritage Tour connects all of this into one coherent route, so that the city stops being a puzzle and becomes a story that one can understand.
+The Heritage Tour connects all this into a single coherent route, allowing the city to stop being a puzzle and become a story that one understands.

-What makes this tour truly different from traditional guided tours is its embedded audiovisual format: each participant receives a tablet and headphones.
-The video guide, in 10 languages, accompanies you from site to site with archival images, architectural details, and anecdotes that only Olivier — the founder of the tour, who has lived in Phnom Penh for many years — has been able to gather.
-Some content provides access to places normally inaccessible to the public, filmed specifically for the tour.
+What makes this tour truly different from traditional guided tours is its embedded audio-visual format: each participant receives a tablet and headphones.
+The video guide, available in 10 languages, accompanies you from one site to another with archival images, architectural details, and anecdotes that only Olivier — the founder of the tour, who has lived in Phnom Penh for many years — could gather.
+Some content provides access to places normally inaccessible to the public, filmed especially for the tour.

-The vehicle itself is part of the concept: a silent electric bus, so as not to drown out the commentary and to avoid contributing to the noise and air pollution of the city.
+The vehicle itself is part of the concept: a silent electric bus, so as not to drown out the commentary and contribute to the city's noise and air pollution.
 A tuk-tuk option is also available, which is more open to the city and ideal for small groups.

 Heritage Tour — the main circuit

-This is the reference format, and the most comprehensive.
-2 hours 30 minutes of circuit, electric bus or tuk-tuk, tablet and headphones included, 22 iconic sites visited or commented on.
+This is the reference format and the most comprehensive.
+2 hours and 30 minutes of circuit, electric bus or tuk-tuk, tablet and headphones included, 22 iconic sites covered or commented on.
 At each stop, the video guide activates and tells you what you see in front of you — and what existed in the same place a hundred years earlier, thanks to period photos and integrated archives.

 Silk Tour — pagoda and silk weaving

-The Silk Tour is an enhanced version that adds two additional cultural stops to the basic circuit.
-In 3 hours, you combine the heritage discovery of the Heritage Tour with a guided visit to an active Buddhist pagoda — not a museum site, but a living monastic place — and a Khmer silk weaving workshop, to discover the secrets of an ancient craft that is being renewed.
+The Silk Tour is an enriched version that adds two additional cultural stops to the base circuit.
+In 3 hours, you combine the heritage discovery of the Heritage Tour with a guided visit to an active Buddhist pagoda — not a museum site, but a living monastic place — and a Khmer silk weaving workshop, to discover the secrets of an ancient craft that is being revitalized.

 Water and fruits are included during the visit.
 This is the format we recommend for those who have only half a day but want to bring back more than just photos.

-For groups of 1 to 4 people who want a more intimate experience, the Silk Island Tour at 40 USD offers a private tuk-tuk for a duration tailored to you, focusing on Silk Island (Koh Dach) and a weaving workshop.
-"Discover the secrets of Khmer silk craftsmanship and much more…" — this is the promise of the tour, and it delivers.
+For groups of 1 to 4 people who want a more intimate experience, the Silk Island Tour at 40 USD offers a privatized tuk-tuk for a tailored duration, focusing on Silk Island (Koh Dach) and a weaving workshop.
+"Discover the secrets of Khmer silk craftsmanship and much more..." — this is the promise of the tour, and it holds true.

-Phnom Penh at night is a different city.
+Phnom Penh at night is another city.
 The pagodas light up, the boulevards come alive, the Royal Palace shines behind its walls.
-The Night Tour leverages this change of scenery to offer a different reading of the city: the same heritage, another light, a more intimate atmosphere.
+The Night Tour leverages this change of scenery to offer a different reading of the city: same heritage, different light, more intimate atmosphere.

-The tour lasts 1 hour 30 minutes, narrated in French or English by a live guide (no tablet here — it's the voice of a passionate person speaking).
+The tour lasts 1 hour and 30 minutes, commented in French or English by a live guide (no more tablet — here it’s the voice of a passionate person speaking).
 A glass of wine is included in the price.
 Optionally, you can extend the evening with dinner at one of the restaurants selected by the team.

 Video guide and available languages

 Each participant receives a tablet and headphones.
 The video guide is available in 10 languages: English, French, Chinese, German, Italian, Japanese, Khmer, Korean, Russian, and Spanish.
-Everyone chooses their language independently — making the tour perfectly suited for mixed groups or multilingual families.
+Each person chooses their language independently — making the tour perfectly suited for mixed groups or multilingual families.

 Practical: reservation, pickup, access

-Practical tip: for the Heritage Tour by electric bus, air conditioning and comfort are ensured on board.
-For the tuk-tuk, plan to bring sunscreen in the morning and a light jacket in the evening — the wind from the road can be refreshing, even in the hot season.
+Practical tip: for the Heritage Tour on the electric bus, air conditioning and comfort are ensured on board.
+For the tuk-tuk, plan for sunscreen in the morning and a light jacket in the evening — the wind from the road can be refreshing, even in the hot season.

 Book the Phnom Penh Heritage Tour